Is Loving Yourself Being Selfish ?

 In this context, “self love” does not mean being selfish as it is not an egoistic or inflated feeling of pride and self importance.

-Although you put yourself first, but not at the cost of ignoring or keeping others away.
+Although you put yourself first, but not at the cost harming others or ignoring or keeping them away.
 Thus we can also say that self love is “practice” not a “destination.”
 Here the meaning of “love” shouldn’t also be taken in a fairytale sense where everything needs to be perfect.
 In other words, we don’t have to love everything about us.
 It is accepting yourself completely and unconditionally for all that you are and at the same time continuously striving for improvement.
 Thus as you can’t cultivate new thought and action patterns overnight, accepting and being kinder to yourself (and to others) takes time and practice.

 In the same vein, loving others also doesn’t mean putting others first or going out of the way to make them happy.
 How can you take care of others or make them happy if you don’t take care of yourself or are unhappy?